The Best 4 Day Vancouver Itinerary by a Local

 A Day by the Water

-After a quick stop at Coal Harbour, continue around the Seawall to Stanley Park (or hop on the bus if you prefer).
-At Stanley Park, whether you keep walking the Seawall or veer off onto one of the park's trails, you'll find amazing views and cultural Canadian landmarks.
+After looking around Coal Harbour, continue around the Seawall to Stanley Park (or hop on the bus if you prefer).
+At Stanley Park, whether you keep walking the Seawall or veer off onto one of the park's trails, you can discover amazing views and cultural Canadian landmarks.

 Having walked through the park, you'll end up at the four beaches that run parallel to the park and Downtown.
 Finally, end the day's activities in quaint Kitsilano, which is a short bus or boat ride across the water.